reflectoring/reflectoring.github.io/_posts/2020-10-07-hibernate-search.md

 ```

 `Index.NO` indicates that the field won't be indexed.
 We won't be able to perform any search operation over it.
 You might be
 thinking "Why not simply remove the `@Field` annotation?".
-And the answer is that we still need this field for [Projection](#projection).
+And the answer is that we still need this field for [projection](#projection).

 ### Combine Field Data
 ```java